The W-Operator: A Volterra Fractional Time Operator with Sharp Bernstein Threshold and Regularized Memory: The --operator: Volterra representation and inverse operator

 \begin{proof} From $u=k_{\alpha,\beta}*f$ and \eqref{eq:k-Laplace},

 Applying \eqref{eq:W-def-Laplace} and using $u(0)=0$ gives

 Injectivity of the Laplace transform yields ${}^{W}D_t^{\alpha,\beta}u=f$ a.e. \end{proof}

 \begin{remark}[Independence of Bernstein theory] The Volterra representation, the inverse operator, and Theorem~\ref{thm:FTC} follow from reciprocal Laplace symbols and convolution alone; no complete monotonicity or subordination hypothesis is required.
-This is consistent with the structural positioning of the $W$-operator established in Section~\ref{sec:positioning}. \end{remark}
+This remains true independently of the sharp Bernstein threshold established in Section~\ref{sec:positioning}. \end{remark}